FDio/vpp/docs/gettingstarted/developers/gdb_examples.rst

 Starting GDB
 ----------------------------

-Once at the gdb prompt VPP can be started with the following:
+Once at the gdb prompt, VPP can be started by isuuing the following commands:

 .. code-block:: console